Department of the Environment and Water Resources, 12 March 2007

 12th March 2007

-- Operation of the fishery will be carried out in accordance with the West Coast Deep Sea Crab Fishery (Interim) Management Plan 2003 and management regime for the fishery in force under the Western Australian Fish Resources Management Act 1994 and Fish Resources Management Regulations 1995.
+- Operation of the fishery will be carried out in accordance with the management regime for the fishery in force under the Scheme of Management (Miscellaneous Fisheries) Regulations 2000 and the Fisheries (General) Regulations 2000.

-- The Department of Fisheries, Western Australia to advise the Department of the Environment and Water Resources of any material change to the West Coast Deep Sea Crab Interim Managed Fishery's legislated interim Management Plan and/or arrangements that could affect the criteria on which EPBC Act decisions are based, within three months of that change being made.
+- PIRSA to inform the Department of the Environment and Water Resources of any material change to the South Australian Giant Crab Fishery management arrangements that could affect the criteria on which the Environment Protection and Biodiversity Conservation Act 1999 decisions are based, within three months of any change being made.

-- a description of the status of the fishery and catch and effort information;
+- a description of the status of the fishery, catch and effort information and the total allowable catch setting process and outcomes of that process;

 - the performance of the fishery against stated goals, objectives, strategies and reference points;